jsnguyen/parallelize/README.md

 # parallelize

 This is a super simple package for adding decorators to parallelize your code easily.
-It is specifically designed for the case that you are running independent operations on an array of data.
+It is specifically designed for the case that you are running independent operations on a list of data.
+E.g. I have a list of data that need to be processed in some kind of way.
+The processing of these frames are independent of each other, and can be done in parallel.
+This package is not for any complicated kind of parallel processing, just the simple case of easily parallelizable for loops that occur frequently in data analysis.

 Uses the `multiprocess` package (instead of `multiprocessing`), which overcomes the serialization limitations of `pickle` by using `dill` instead.

 ## Installation